From Evolution to Inevitolution

 Since the pinnacle of evolution is not better adapted to any environment than the starting point, the evolution that we see and which had without any doubts has taken place, cannot possibly be Darwinian.
 Rather, Darwin accurately described inheritable adaptive changes without increased complexity, which are not really part of evolution from simple to complex life forms.

-Thus, Darwinian evolution fails to address the most fundamental evolutionary observation — ever increasing complexity of life, which have no adaptation advantages.
+Thus, Darwinian evolution fails to address the most fundamental evolutionary observation — ever increasing complexity of life, which gives no adaptation advantages.

 What kind of evolution was it?